 Students can engage in the simulation by wearing a virtual reality headset which shows them a detailed patient scenario and provides a chance to practice real world skills, patient interactions and emergencies in a controlled environment.

-The simulation will help expose the next generation of Quebec’s nurses to the demands of the profession and give them lived experience to draw from before they ever set foot in a hospital.
+The simulation, developed by UbiSim, will help expose the next generation of Quebec’s nurses to the demands of the profession and give them lived experience to draw from before they ever set foot in a hospital.
 Champlain Saint-Lambert is pioneering this VR technology in Nursing and hoping it will pay off for students heading into clinical placements.

 “I’m very happy that at Champlain Saint-Lambert, we can be a pioneer using this technology and exposing our students to it,” said Paul Brisson, coordinator of the Nursing program.